Chaitalipatil27/Dockerized-Jenkins-CI-CD-Pipeline/README.md

 git status

-should see files such as:
+we should see files such as:

 Dockerfile

 pom.xml

 src/...

 .gitignore

 jenkinsfile

 should not see: